Unaccompanied Minors: Production

+In December 2003, it was reported that Warner Bros.
+Pictures had acquired a comedy pitch from The Donners' Company and This American Life producers WBEZ based on an essay writer Susan Burton had read for the program detailing a childhood experience of being snowed in at Chicago’s O'Hare International Airport the day after Christmas, stranded with a lot of other kids from divorced families who spent the holidays flying from one parent to the other.
+Jacob Meszaros and Mya Stark were set to write the screenplay with Stark also set to direct as the two had written and directed the short film P.E. which followed a trio of seventh grade girls in their various attempts to get excused from gym class, which got the two representation from Endeavor.
+In November 2005, it was reported that the script had been rewritten by Kate Kondell and that Paul Feig had been set to direct and would also add further polish to the script.
+In February 2006, Wilmer Valderrama, Brett Kelly, and Tyler James Williams had joined the cast and that the setting for the film had been changed to the fictitious Hoover International Airport.

 Shooting on this film went on in both Salt Lake City, Utah, and also in Scotland.

 Soundtrack

 Tyler James Williams recorded a song for the film with the same name but was not used in the film, only in a television spot to promote the film.

 Reception

 Box office

 Unaccompanied Minors grossed $16.7 million in the United States, and $5.3 million in other territories, for a worldwide gross of $21.9 million, against a production budget of $25 million.

 The film grossed $5.7 million in its opening weekend, finishing seventh.
 In its second weekend it dropped 39% to $3.5 million, finishing 10th.